stoqs/stoqs/doc/instructions/LOADING.md

 2. In your new loadXXXX.py file instantiate a Loader object with the database alias name and a name for the Campaign.
 Member names for the loader are defined in the class that is imported.
-For example, look in the loaders/CANON/__init__.py file for what platforms are supported for the CANONLoader.
+For example, look in the `loaders/CANON/__init__.py` file for what platforms are supported for the CANONLoader.
 There are several examples of other load files in the loaders/ directory.
 Feel free to use them as a basis for the data you wish to load.

 3. The CANON directory in loaders/ contains load scripts for all of the MBARI CANON campaigns.
-Much of the commonly used loader code has been factored out into a CANONLoader class in loaders/CANON/__init__.py so that the load scripts (e.g. loadCANON_september2012.py) simply need to be constructed with the OPeNDAP URLs and parameter names for each type of platform.
+Much of the commonly used loader code has been factored out into a CANONLoader class in `loaders/CANON/__init__.py` so that the load scripts (e.g. loadCANON_september2012.py) simply need to be constructed with the OpenDAP URLs and parameter names for each type of platform.

-4. Create a PostgreSQL database for your campaign (full instructions are in the INSTALL file), in this example a test database (with '_t' suffix) is created:
+4. Create a PostgreSQL database for your campaign, in this example a test database (with '_t' suffix) is created:

          create database stoqs_september2012_t owner=stoqsadm template=template_postgis;
          alter database stoqs_september2012_t set timezone='GMT';